Tanisha411/system-programming-assignments/README.md

 # System Programming Assignments

-Classic systems programming labs: assembler, loader, linker, macro processor (typically taught under Operating Systems / Compiler Design)

-This repository contains my **System Programming assignments**, implemented in Java.
+This repository contains **System Programming assignments**, implemented in Java.

 Each program demonstrates key concepts in assembler design, macro processing, and lexical analysis, inspired by the classical problems in system software.
 Wrote this before vibe coding became a thing so I'll cherish this repository forever :')